2009 High School Graduates and earlier

 are not accepted.

 Out-of-state students whose parents are serving in the military or are on public service assignment outside the

 State of Florida and who earn an out-of-state GED must meet the scholarship curriculum and grade point average

 requirements before taking the GED exam.
 This coursework is to be documented through

 official public/private high school or college dual enrollment transcripts.
-Parental transcripts of home-educated
+Parental transcripts for

 students are not accepted.

 The minimum SAT or ACT test score must be achieved by June 30th of the academic year in which the GED is

 earned.
 Eligibility for a scholarship will be determined in the academic year in which the GED is